MacroPower/homelab/README.md

 For more details, see [LICENSE](./LICENSE).

 Ultimately though, I have a WTFPL mindset about any content produced by/for myself.
-If you like anything I've done here, feel free to use it however you want (yes, that includes the peepos), just don't sue me if my code blows up your cluster.
-If you're feeling expecially nice, links back to this repo are always appreciated (for the SEO, or whatever).
+If you like anything you see here, feel free to use it however you want (yes, that includes the peepos), just don't sue me if my code blows up your cluster.
+If you're feeling especially nice, links back to this repo are always appreciated (for the SEO, or whatever).

 ---